ShengxinHong/ShengxinHong.github.io/content/authors/admin/_index.md

 I focus on logic-based techniques in order to explore the following problems:

-(i) How to design AI agents so that human-agent or agent-agent interactions and co-operation can be more natural.
+(i) How to design Explainable AI agents so that human-agent or agent-agent interactions and co-operation can be more natural.

 (ii) Explore more effective formal methods for dealing with multi-agents argumentation and apply it to various domains (e.g., healthcare, law, finance).

-(iii) Large Language Model as Agent,
+(iii) Large Language Model as Agent, how to enhance the logical reasoning capabilities of LLMs Agents. <span style="color:blue">[recently interest]</span>

-Beyond that, I've been actively exploring the intersection of machine learning and traditional symbol-based methods for building Explainable Artificial Intelligence (XAI).
-Recently, I have focused on Large Language Models as Agents (LLM Agents) and enhancing the clinical reasoning capabilities of LLM Agents through multi-agent interaction, argumentation framework, etc.

 If you are interested in any aspect of me, I would love to chat and collaborate, please email me at-(seikin.shengxinhong@gmail.com).